WKRP in Cincinnati: Studios and offices

 In the show, WKRP's offices and studios are in the Osgood R. Flimm Building, an art deco office building.
-When mentioned, the exact floor varies: in Season 1's episode "Les on a Ledge", WKRP is on the 9th floor, but in Season 4's episode "Fire", it is on the 14th; the entranceway door is shown as 1412.
 The building shown during the show's opening credits is actually the Cincinnati Enquirer Building at 617 Vine Street in downtown Cincinnati.

 Real stations with similar branding

 Cincinnati has two radio stations with call letters similar to WKRP.
-WKRC, an AM station that had a "middle of the road" music format when the series debuted, did not object to its use of WKRP, saying that it was the best publicity that they had ever had, and it was free; it currently brands itself as "55KRC".
+WKRC, an AM station that had a "middle of the road" music format when the series debuted, did not object to the use of WKRP, saying that it was the best publicity that they had ever had, and it was free; it currently brands itself (as it did during the show's run) as "55KRC".
 WKRQ is an FM station with a similar "contemporary hit radio" format; its primary branding is "Q102."

 Other stations have adopted similar branding in reference to the series.
 In 1986, a Salt Lake City FM station (now KUMT) changed its calls letters to KRPN, and branded itself as WKRP, using the similarity of the spoken letter "N" to the word "in" for a sound-alike station identification: "W KRPN Salt Lake City".
 In 2008, Cincinnati television station WBQC-LD promoted its conversion to digital broadcasting by rebranding itself "WKRP-TV".
 In 2015, a low-power FM station in Raleigh, North Carolina began broadcasting as WKRP-LP.